 Any product candidates from our preclinical programs, including our MASP-2, PDE10, PDE7 and GPCR programs, must successfully complete preclinical testing, which may include demonstrating efficacy and the lack of toxicity in established animal models, before entering clinical trials.
 Many pharmaceutical and biological product candidates do not successfully complete preclinical testing and, even if preclinical testing is successfully completed, may fail in clinical trials.
 In addition, there can be no assurance that positive results from preclinical studies will be predictive of results obtained from subsequent preclinical studies or clinical trials.
 For example, our studies of PDE7 inhibitors in different animal models of Parkinson's disease, which may or may not be relevant to the mechanism of action of PDE7 inhibitors, have produced varying results.
-Further, we cannot be certain that any of our preclinical product candidates from our GPCR program.
+Further, we cannot be certain that any of our preclinical product development programs will generate product candidates that are suitable for clinical testing.
+For example, we have not yet generated any product candidates from our GPCR program.
 We may discover that there are fewer druggable targets among the orphan GPCRs than we currently estimate and that, for those de-orphanized GPCRs that we develop independently, we are unable to develop related product candidates that successfully complete preclinical or clinical testing.
-We also cannot be certain that any product candidates that successfully complete preclinical or clinical testing.
-We also cannot be certain that any product candidates that successfully demonstrate safety and efficacy in clinical trials.
-Even if we achieve positive results in later trials.
+We also cannot be certain that any product candidates that do advance into clinical trials will successfully demonstrate safety and efficacy in clinical trials.
+Even if we achieve positive results in early clinical trials, they may not be predictive of the results in later trials.